EENI Global Business School

 Hinduism has lived in peace with Parsees, Sikhs, Muslims, Christians, Buddhists, and Jain.

-The Chapter IV of the Bhagavad-Gita begins with one of the most beautiful and transcendental verses of Hinduism, which appreciate the tolerance of Hinduism to the other religions.
+The Chapter IV of the Bhagavad Gita begins with one of the most beautiful and transcendental verses of Hinduism, which appreciate the tolerance of Hinduism to the other religions.

 The most universal of these verses is the implicit acceptance of other prophets of the other religions.
-Many Hindus believe on the holiness of Jesus, Rama, Krishna, Buddha, Guru Nanak, or Zarathustra.
+Many Hindus believe on the holiness of Jesus, Rama, Sri Krishna, Buddha, Guru Nanak, or Zarathustra.

 Ahimsa (Non-Violence) and International Business.
 Jainism